-Under the motto "See the World" in the morning: Berlin-Brandenburg pupils of the first eight school years lead us through times and cultures of the world, supported by pupils from Flensburg and Stuttgart, by the drum group of the "Kyotanabe Steiner School" from Kyoto, Japan, by traditional and modern Australian music from the orchestra of the "Little Yarra Steiner School"-orchestra (near Melbourne), from the traditional African sounds of the Waldorf students from Windhoek, Namibia, to the choir and orchestra project of all Berlin Waldorf Schools under the direction of Yaron Traub, the longstanding principal conductor of the Valencia Orchestra.
+"See the World" in the morning: Berlin-Brandenburg pupils of the first eight school years lead us through times and cultures of the world, supported by pupils from Flensburg and Stuttgart, by the drum group of the "Kyotanabe Steiner School" from Kyoto, Japan, by traditional and modern Australian music from the orchestra of the "Little Yarra Steiner School" near Melbourne, from traditional African sounds of the Waldorf pupils from Windhoek, Namibia, to the choir and orchestra project of all Berlin Waldorf Schools under the direction of Jeroen Moes (choir) and Yaron Traub, the longstanding principal conductor of the Valencia Orchestra.

-"Change the World" is the title of the evening event.
-This section is mainly attended by older pupils from different continents.
-The joint eurythmy performance of the upper schools from Flensburg, Hamburg and Hitzacker to Beethoven's 7th Symphony is just as much a part of this as the - first - collaboration of various eurythmy schools and many other feasts for the ears and eyes that do not always make it easy to remain seated.
-Also unique is the Waldorf 100 relay race, which has been leading from Waldorf school to Waldorf school across Germany for a year now.
-Pupils* from 140 Waldorf schools have taken part, the last stage on this day leads to the Berlin Tempodrom.
+"Change the World" in the evening: This section is mainly designed by older students from China, Japan, Australia, Namibia and Europe.
+A joint eurythmy performance by the high school students from Flensburg, Hamburg and Hitzacker on Beethoven's 7th Symphony is just as much a part of this as the - first - collaboration of various eurythmy schools and many other feasts for the ears and eyes that do not always make it easy to remain seated.
+Also unique is the Waldorf 100 relay race, which has been leading from Waldorf school to Waldorf school across Germany for more than a year.
+Students from over 140 Waldorf schools have taken part and the last stage on this day leads to the Berlin Tempodrom.
 There are also a few short but essential impulse speeches - and a few surprises too!

 Extensive supporting programme on the outdoor grounds: